The Nintendo Switch is a great device but can have issues sometimes, especially as it ages.

 What is a Normal Nintendo Switch Fan Noise?

-If the fan constantly blows along with being noisy, it likely is having an issue.
+If the fan constantly blows along with also being noisy, it likely is having an issue.

-A unit with a gurgling or grinding sound from the fan of any sort is never good and should be looked at closer or returned if still warranted.
+A unit with a gurgling or grinding sound from a fan of any sort is never good and should be looked at closer or returned if still under warranty.

 Any sound like a loose bearing should also be looked at more closely.

 Some fan noise is normal, and the Switch can ramp up the fan speed to cool the unit down when under a load.

 For example, when playing a game, the fan can come in for a short period to cool the unit down and then will go off.

 How To Fix a Nintendo Switch with Fan Noise

 - Add an External Fan